datacamp/courses-introduction-to-version-control-with-git/chapter1.md

 Every Git command consists of the word `git` followed by a verb that specifies what you want to do.
 One of the most common commands is `git log`, which tells Git to display the **log** of the project's history.
-There are two ways to run it:

-1. If you are in a project's root directory or one of its sub-directories, you can just run `git log`.
-2. Otherwise, you can run `git -C /path/to/repository log`.
-   The flag `-C /some/path` works with every Git command, which is why it comes between the word `git` and the specific command.

 Log entries are shown most recent first, and look like this: